codetinkerhack/Eeny-meeny-miny-moe/README.md

 In case data sets is too large to fit in memory, data can be partly offloaded to disk or handled completely in DB (depending on the N).

 At the same time, as discussed earlier, solution to this problem can't be described in map-reduce way and does not scale horizontally.
-Thus very large datasets will run potentially many days/hourss on single a server.
+Thus very large datasets will run potentially many days/hours on single server.
 Before attempting to solve this problem in map/reduce fashion it would require to alleviate some of the problem's constraints to allow scalability.